OSGP/Documentation/chapter3/section5.md

 }
 ```

 The value of the field will be the response to get(AttributeAddress...) that is fired from osgp CommandExecutors.
+NOTE that these values can also be set!
+For example using the ClientConsole.

 You can also annotate methods with or without a DataObject return value and with or without a DataObject parameter: @CosemMethod(id = ..., consumes = Type.x)